-Objective II: Upon completion of the course, the learner will be able to provide safe, culturally competent, therapeutic nursing care to individuals.
+Objective II: Upon completion of the course, the learner will be able to provide safe, culturally-competent, therapeutic nursing care to individuals.

-Learning Outcomes:

 - 1. Respond to situations with an awareness of the values, attitudes, behaviors, and beliefs important to professional nursing. - 2.
-Incorporate all concepts within the domain of nursing to safely provide therapeutic care to individuals with alterations in health. - 3.
-Competently perform holistic assessment, caring nursing interventions, and clinical decision making for clients with increasing alterations in health.
-Demonstrate competency in medication administration with a score of 85% on the Medication Administration Competency Test prior to administering medications at clinical site. - 4.
-Communicate professionally and effectively while safely providing therapeutic care to individuals with alterations. - 5.
-Effectively collaborate with the individual/individuals and members of the interdisciplinary healthcare team to provide and manage therapeutic care to individuals with increasing complex alterations in health. - 6.
-Develop a teaching plan for individuals incorporating teaching and learning principles. - 7.
-With increasing knowledge, utilize evidence-based practice while safely providing therapeutic nursing care.
+Incorporate all concepts within the domain of nursing to safely provide therapeutic care to individuals with alterations in health.

+- 3. Communicate professionally and effectively while safely providing therapeutic care to individuals with alterations. - 4.
+Effectively collaborate with the individual/individuals and members of the interdisciplinary healthcare team to provide therapeutic care. - 5.
+Develop a teaching plan for individuals incorporating teaching and learning principles. - 6.
+Collaboratively manage care of the individual with alterations in health.

 Objective III: Upon completion of the course, the learner will be able to safely and ethically execute the management of therapeutic nursing care within the healthcare system for individuals.
-Learning Outcomes:

 - 1. Practice safely and ethically within the healthcare system according to the Nursing Practice Act, Healthcare Policy, and National Patient Safety Goals. - 2.
 Employ information technology to support clinical decision-making. - 3.
 Utilize principles of evidence-based practice while safely providing therapeutic nursing care to individuals in the healthcare system. - 4.
-Advocate, protect, and support the individual's rights and interests. - 5.
-Accept accountability for behavior, actions and judgments. - 6.
-Demonstrate an awareness of cost-effective practices, health policy, and healthcare access.
+Accept accountability for behavior, actions and judgments.